 CBD as an Anti-Inflammatory

 When using CBD for post-workout, most people think of it as an anti-inflammatory that helps with muscle recovery.
 They’re right to think this, as CBD oil is believed to be one of the best anti-inflammatory supplements available on the market today.
-CBD allows muscles to heal quicker and get much stronger than traditional products.
+CBD has the potential to allow muscles to heal quicker and get much stronger than traditional products.

 One often overlooked aspect of CBD’s use as a muscle-recovery aid, however, is how it may help people sleep better at night, which is the optimal time for muscles to recover.
 While you sleep, the body produces Melatonin, which is a human growth hormone that helps facilitate muscle recovery.
 If you don’t get enough sleep because you can’t relax or due to post-workout pains, your muscles do not recover as fully.